Encryptic/WiFly-Library/README.txt

 There are some known issues:

  * Only supports WPA networks with passwords.
-If you have a network without a passphrase then it should work if you supply an empty string (or a dummy passphrase) but this has not been tested.
+If you have a network without a passphrase then it should work if you supply a dummy passphrase.
 If you have a WEP network you should probably change it to use WPA instead. :) If that's not an option then it should be possible to change the library code to set the WEP key rather than a WPA passphrase.

  * Incomplete documentation.

  * Only tested with WiFly firmware version 2.18--earlier or later versions may or may not have issues.
+2.20 has also been tested.

  * Only DHCP is supported--you can't specify an IP address and DNS configuration directly.